damasc0s/Linear-Regression/README.md

-Models built using Regression Models
+Models built using Regression Algorithms